charliecalvert/CloudNotes/Assignments/Aws/SystemCheck.md

 Create a program that will allow us to check various system services by running scripts.

-This program should be setup as a service running on port 30032
+This program should be setup as a systemd service running on port 30033.

 ## Get Started